 |Memil Guksu||Buckwheat noodles||Soy sauce, Myeolchi, rice wine, kelp, and sugar.||Ground radish, horseradish paste, and shredded cucumbers.|

-Naengmyeon came from Pyongyang.
-It is a delicacy of North Korea.
+Naengmyeon came from Pyongyang, making it a delicacy of North Korea.
 Although it is a cold dish, people used to serve it for winter meals.

 This is because the main ingredient is Dongchimi (radish-based water kimchi).
 It is often available in winter, so this noodle soup is more prevalent in winter.

 Other elements include vinegar, sugar, and mustard oil.
-Sugar is more popular in North Korea.
-South Korean people rarely add it to the noodles.
+However, adding sugar to this recipe is more popular in North Korea.

 The broth of Naengmyeon is often cold or just lukewarm.
 It is made of chicken and pork broth.
 In South Korea, people even partly freeze it or put some ice cubes in it.
 It is served with buckwheat noodles.